zowe/zowe-explorer-vscode/README.md

 * [Install Zowe CLI](https://zowe.github.io/docs-site/user-guide/cli-installcli.html) on your PC.

-    ***Important!*** To use the VSC Extension for Zowe, you must install Zowe CLI version `2.0.0` or later.
+    **Important!** To use the VSC Extension for Zowe, you must install Zowe CLI version `2.0.0` or later.
 * [Create at least one Zowe CLI 'zosmf' profile](https://zowe.github.io/docs-site/user-guide/cli-installcli.html#creating-a-zowe-cli-profile).

+## Install to VSC from Source

+You can build the extension (VSIX file) from this source repository and install it to VSC.

+**Note:** Follow the [instructions  for creating testProfileData.ts](#run-system-tests) before performing these steps.

+### Build the Extension

+From your local copy of this repository, issue the following commands to create the VSIX package file from source:

+1. `npm install`
+2. `npm run package`
+   This creates a `.vsix` file in your local copy of the project.

+### Install the Extension to VSC

+After you create a VSIX file, install the extension to VSC:

+1. Navigate to the Extensions menu in Visual Studio Code and click the **...** menu on the top-left.
+2. Select Install from VSIX and select the `.vsix` file that was created by your `npm run package` command.
+3. Restart Visual Studio Code.

+The extension is installed.

-## Configuration and Usage Tips
+## Configuration and usage tips

 You can alter the behavior of the extension in the following ways:

-* **Safe Save:** The Visual Studio Code *Save* functionality will overwrite data set contents on the mainframe.
-To prevent conflicts, use the Zowe extension *Safe Save* functionality to compare changes made with initial mainframe contents before saving.
+* **Safe Save:** The Visual Studio Code **Save** functionality will overwrite data set contents on the mainframe.
+To prevent conflicts, use the Zowe extension **Safe Save** functionality to compare changes made with initial mainframe contents before saving.
 For more information, see [Use Safe Save to prevent merge conflicts](#use-safe-save-to-prevent-merge-conflicts).
 * **Data set creation settings:** You can change the default creation settings for various data set types.
 Navigate to the Settings for this extension for more info.
 * **Data set persistence settings:** You can toggle the persistence of any data sets that are present under your **Favorites** tab.